CIT93/Anthonys-pub/w15/HOF.md

 - make sure the syntaax is exact when writing out the key.

 - to keep it short, you don't need to use return or brackets when writing out the conditonal statements.

+# map

+- iterates over every array and provides some type of function.

+- utilizing map is similar to how we utilize forEach and filter.

+- can reference other arrays.